quantum-ohtu/WebMark2/README.md

 Read [creation notes](CreationNotes.md) to see which files were modified or created to get this far.

+Note that you need to set up your .env before running the server.
+Instructions are at the end of creation notes.

 ## Starting the server

 If you have made changes to the model then you need to update the database schema: